 As healthcare continues to change, the need for developing effective family physician leaders with strong managerial skills continues to be pivotal.
 CAFP Foundation President, Dr. Labuguen, will share lessons that he's learned throughout his career - from his own chief resident experience to being a leader in UCSF's Department of Family & Community Medicine.

-Transitioning to chiefdom can be daunting due to the number of new responsibilities, the pressure of representing peer interest, the difficulty of navigating conflicts, and the increased clinical workload as a senior resident.
+Transitioning to chiefdom can be daunting due to the number of new responsibilities, the pressure of representing peer interests, the difficulty of navigating conflicts, and the increased clinical workload as a senior resident.
 This session will introduce and provide tips for skillfully managing the many hats worn by chief residents throughout their position.

 Learning Objectives: